U.S. National DNA Database System

 U.S. National DNA Database: Issues and Concerns

 Several people have challenged the various state and federal DNA collection laws on the grounds that the collection of DNA samples constitutes an illegal search and seizure in violation of the Fourth Amendment.
 For the most part, however, courts have upheld the laws and allowed the collection to continue.

-The National DNA Database System uses DNA collected from criminal subjects throughout the country to store, track and locate criminals by matching DNA samples from subjects to data stored in its database.
+The U.S. National DNA Database System uses DNA collected from criminal subjects throughout the country to store, track and locate criminals by matching DNA samples from subjects to data stored in its database.
 In most states, criminal subjects can be DNA "swabbed" for charges as low as loitering.
-If your DNA has been linked to a serious crime, or you've been charged with a criminal offense involving physical evidence, you should immediately seek out a free case review with a criminal defense attorney.
+If your DNA has been linked to a serious crime, or you've been charged with a criminal offense involving physical evidence, you should immediately seek out the advice of a criminal defense attorney.